FBullier/beevibe/README.md

-# 🐝 BeeVibe
+# 🐝 Beevibe

 ### **Feel the vibe of building smarter models.**

 ---

-## 🐝 **About BeeVibe**
+## 🐝 **About Beevibe**
-BeeVibe is a Python package designed to make it easier to train advanced language models, like CamemBERT, on text datasets with specific themes and perform accurate inference on new sentences.
-Inspired by the intelligence and collaboration of bees, BeeVibe is built to empower developers and researchers with tools that are efficient, intuitive, and scalable.
+Beevibe is a Python package designed to make it easier to train advanced language models, like CamemBERT, on text datasets with specific themes and perform accurate inference on new sentences.
+Inspired by the intelligence and collaboration of bees, Beevibe is built to empower developers and researchers with tools that are efficient, intuitive, and scalable.

-BeeVibe leverages modern AI features to simplify workflows and enhance user experience.
+Beevibe leverages modern AI features to simplify workflows and enhance user experience.
 It integrates:
 - OpenAI and Ollama interfaces for intelligent interaction.
 - AI-assisted research, documentation, and result analysis.
 - Automatic dataset summarization.